 A primary beneficiary is any beneficiary who either MUST or MIGHT receive benefits from the trust following the death of the participant, without having to wait for some other beneficiary to die: "Any beneficiary who could receive amounts in the trust representing the employee's interest in the plan that are neither contingent upon, nor delayed until, the death of another trust beneficiary who did not predecease (and is not treated as having predeceased) the employee."
-Reg. § 1.401(a)(9)-4(f)(3)(i)(A).
+Reg. $\S 1.401(a)(9)-4(f)(3)(i)(A)$.
 The Regulation calls these "beneficiaries described in paragraph 1.401(a)(9)-4(f)(3)(i)(A)."
 This Outline calls them "primary beneficiaries."

-A residual beneficiary is "Any beneficiary of an accumulation trust that could receive amounts in the trust representing the employee's interest in the plan that were not distributed to beneficiaries described in paragraph (f)(3)(i)(A)," i.e., that were not distributed to primary beneficiaries.
+A residual beneficiary is "Any beneficiary of an accumulation trust that could receive amounts in the trust representing the employee's interest in the plan that were not distributed to beneficiaries described in paragraph (f)(3)(i)(A)," i.e., that were not distributed to primary beneficiaries, AND who are not themselves also "primary beneficiaries."
 Reg. § 1.401(a)(9)-4(f)(3)(i)(B).